-- Step four – Mapping the journey – Create workflows and campaigns to collect email addresses, delivery of lead magnets, get people to your webinar, follow up after a live event, encourage repeat business and referrals, etc. – A repository of use-case scenarios that clients plug into their own business.
+- Step four – Mapping the journey – Create workflows and campaigns to collect email addresses, deliver lead magnets, get people to your webinar, follow up after a live event, encourage repeat business and referrals, etc. – A repository of use-case scenarios that clients plug into their own business.

 - Step five – Scaling up – Once the basic building blocks are in place we focus on automating sales processes, layering complexity into the system, and creating a solid foundation ready to scale.

-The prison to paradise steps become the process you use to deliver transformation.
+The prison to paradise steps become the process to deliver your transformation.

 Apply Prison to Paradise in Your Business

 What does prison look, sound, and feel like for your clients related to what you do?